pbaity/rocketchat-dark-mode/README.md

 - For Rocket.Chat versions 4.2.3 - 4.7.4, use the code from the [**4.7.4** branch](https://github.com/pbaity/rocketchat-dark-mode/tree/4.7.4).
 - For current latest stable release, use the code from the **master** branch.

-If you want to "install" this dark mode, here's all you need to do:

-1. Be an administrator of your Rocket.Chat instance, or send these instructions to one and pester them to do it for you
-2. Go to the **Administration** panel > **Layout**
-3. Copy the contents of [dark-mode.css](dark-mode.css) into **Custom CSS**
-4. Copy the contents of [dark-mode-toggle.js](dark-mode-toggle.js) into **Custom Scripts** > **Custom Script for Logged In Users**
-5. Refresh your local Rocket.Chat instance (a server restart is _not_ required).
-You may need to clear your cache if using a web browser.

 ## Contributing